cdalitz/lute-manuscripts/README.md

-Typical errors are missing write permissions to `/var/www/ms-lute/incipits` by the user under which Apache runs, or that the software for generating the incipits is not found (check the environment vaiable `PATH` used by Apache) or misconfogured.
+Typical errors are missing write permissions to `/var/www/ms-lute/incipits` by the user under which Apache runs, or that the software for generating the incipits is not found (check the environment vaiable `PATH` used by Apache) or misconfigured.
 The process generates *abc* &rarr; *ps* &rarr; *eps* &rarr; *png* or *svg*, and the intermediate files are removed by default.
-If you want to keep them for debugging, comment out the lines contianing `unlink` in `pgp_inc/manuscript.inc.php`.
+If you want to keep them for debugging, comment out the lines containing `unlink` in `pgp_inc/manuscript.inc.php`.